 Sometimes this means him concluding after one bad experience that an activity is horrible and he will never try it again.
 Therapy is probably a direction we are heading in.
 But do you think we should start with the school social worker?

-But a seven-year-old's ability to express himself might be frustrated by his own vocabulary and emotional maturity.
-Some kids benefit from drawing pictures of their feelings.
-As parents, the best approach may be to talk, in his presence, about. the things that you and your spouse do to move past disappointment and hurt feelings.
+As parents, the best approach may be to talk, in his presence, about the things that you and your spouse do to move past disappointment and hurt feelings.
 You don't need to draw a direct line from your own experiences to what you're asking your son to do in order for the point to come across.

 Learn more about your ad choices.
 Visit megaphone.fm/adchoices